-These homemade plantain fries are such a great side dish because they don't contain any added sugar.
+These roasted plantain fries are such a great side dish because they don't contain any added sugar.
 They are savory, only require 5 ingredients and fit nearly any diet.

 Truly, if you haven't tried plantains yet you are missing out!
 Not only are they great for making fries, but you can pan fry them and use them in baked goods.

 More Plantain Recipes